 One of the big downsides to this resort is the groups.
 Since it is a convention hotel, there are a lot of groups that stay at this property.
 Most of the time it is just adults, but during certain events it can be youth.
 This can make the pool and other main areas very crowded and loud.

 #6 Disney’s Animal Kingdom Lodge – Jambo House & Kidani Village

 Imagine giraffe and zebra right outside your balcony room?
-You will find this amazing experience in the Savannah View Rooms at Disney’s Animal Kingdom Lodge.
+You will find this amazing African experience in the Savanna View Rooms at Disney’s Animal Kingdom Lodge.
 This is an incredible experience for the whole family!

 Disney’s Animal Kingdom Lodge is truly a unique resort.
 We love the animal experiences, culture, and dining.
 Two of my favorite resorts at Disney World are located at this resort, including Jiko – A Cooking Place and Sanaa.

 One of the downsides of this resort is the amenities.
 Since it is focused on the animals, there are not as many resort amenities as some of the other Disney Deluxe Resorts.
 If you stay at this resort, spend the extra money to upgrade to a Savannah View Room.
 Many of the Standard View Rooms overlook the parking lot or are noisy from elevators or bus transportation.
 For this resort, upgrade to the Savannah View Room for the whole experience.

 The most luxurious Victorian themed resort at Disney World is Disney’s Grand Floridian Resort & Spa.
 This resort is the most expensive resort.
 You are a quick monorail ride away from Magic Kingdom and Epcot.
 There are also more dining options at this resort than any other property.
 Even the pool areas is amazing with cabanas and an Alice in Wonderland themed splash park.
 You can even watch the Happily Ever After Fireworks across the Seven Seas Lagoon at Magic Kingdom.